toushik018/meal-master-client/README.md

 "# b7a10-chef-recipe-hunter-client-side-toushik018"

-Meal Master is an Indian recipe website that provides users with a collection of authentic Indian recipes, cooking tips, and food-related articles.

-Features:
+# Meal Master
+Meal Master is a web application that provides a platform for chefs to share their favorite recipes with others.
+Users can browse a wide range of recipes, filter them based on different criteria, and save them for later reference.
+Chefs can also create and publish their own recipes, and manage their recipe collections.

+# Features
-Browse through a wide range of authentic Indian recipes Search for specific recipes by name or ingredient
+- Search for recipes by keyword, ingredient, or category
+- Filter recipes by dietary restrictions, cooking time, or difficulty level
-Save your favorite recipes for quick access later Create your profile to view and manage your saved recipes Read food-related articles and cooking tips
+- Save favorite recipes to your profile for easy access later
+- Create and publish your own recipes, complete with photos and detailed instructions
+- Manage your recipe collection, including editing and deleting recipes as needed

+# Technologies Used
+- React for the front-end interface
+- Firebase for user authentication and real-time database storage
+- Tailwind CSS for styling and layout
+- React Router for client-side routing
+- React Query for efficient data fetching and caching
+- Lottie for animated illustrations
+# Live Site
-Visit the live site here: https://meal-master-client2.web.app/
+Check out the live site at https://meal-master-client2.web.app/.

-Instructions for local development:

-Clone the repository
-Install dependencies with npm install
-Start the development server with npm start Technologies used:

-React.js
-Tailwind CSS
-Firebase Authentication
-Vercel (for deployment)
-Contributors:

-[Your Name]
-Contact:

 Email: [toushikahmmed@gmail.com]
 GitHub: [https://github.com/toushik018]